-Therefore, the best thing you can do is head to your local running specialty store and get fitted by a professional.
+Therefore, the best thing you can do when you start trail running is head to your local running specialty store and get fitted by a professional.
 They will make sure you’re in a proper fitting shoe that is designed specifically for your needs.

 Personally, I’m a fan of merino wool socks designed for runners, such as those from Darn Tough or Feetures! brand socks (affiliate links).
 The wool naturally wicks water and sweat away quickly, while maintaining the fit and integrity of the sock.